 - Continuing Education Subcommittee—develops and evaluates options for NCARB’s continuing education initiatives.

-The Procedures and Documents Committee reviews proposed resolutions, procedures, and documents for their impact on and consistency with NCARB’s policies and programs.
+The Policy Advisory Committee reviews proposed resolutions, procedures, and documents for their impact on and consistency with NCARB’s policies and programs.

-The Member Board Executive Committee provides suggestions to NCARB regarding how we can better serve individual state licensing boards.
+The Member Board Executives Committee provides suggestions to NCARB regarding how we can better serve individual state licensing boards.